BDC Hamburger Icon

 Who is Stripe for?

 Stripe is best for e-commerce businesses, especially those that can access in-house web developers.
-Learn more in our full Stripe review.
+Learn about the processor in detail in our full Stripe review.

 Who is Stax for?

-Stax works well for high-volume businesses because it features flat-rate pricing.
+Stax works well for high-volume businesses because of the vendor’s flat-rate pricing.
 Check out our full review of Stax for more information.

 Stripe vs. Stax service comparisons